LEO-MINI: An Efficient Multimodal Large Language Model using Conditional Token Reduction and Mixture of Multi-Modal Experts: Methodology

 Our mixture of multi-modal experts module, \CMOE, incorporates multiple vision experts to boost visual understanding and multiple LoRA language experts to enhance reasoning. \CMOE comprises \CMOE-Vision and \CMOE-LLM.

 \textbf{Effective visual comprehension (\CMOE-Vision)}.
-As described in \cref{sec: model: architecture}, drawing inspiration from previous work~\cite{shi2024eagle,azadani2025leo}, visual tokens are generated by multiple vision experts, each extracting informative features from different perspectives to enrich visual understanding.
+As described in \Cref{sec: model: architecture}, drawing inspiration from previous work~\cite{shi2024eagle,azadani2025leo}, visual tokens are generated by multiple vision experts, each extracting informative features from different perspectives to enrich visual understanding.

 \textbf{Effective reasoning ability (\CMOE-LLM)}.
-To ensure efficient training with minimal computational overhead, we introduce \CMOE for LLM tuning, following the mixture of LoRA experts~\cite{hu2022lora}, as shown in \cref{fig: cmoe}.
-The vanilla mixture of LoRA experts consists of a set of experts~\cite{dou_loramoe_2024,tian_hydralora_2024}, \ie, $\{f^E_i(\cdot)\}_{i\in[E]}$, and a routing network $f^{\textsc{routing}}(\cdot)$ that outputs the routing probability $R \in \mathcal{R}^{E}$ taking the hidden state of the current layer as input, where $E$ is the number of experts.
-Then, based on the routing probability, only the top-$k$ experts will be activated.
+To ensure efficient training with minimal computational overhead, we introduce \CMOE for LLM tuning, following the mixture of LoRA experts~\cite{hu2022lora}, as shown in \Cref{fig: cmoe}.
+The vanilla mixture of LoRA experts consists of a set of experts~\cite{dou_loramoe_2024,tian_hydralora_2024}, \textit{i.e.}, $\{f^E_i(\cdot)\}_{i\in[E]}$, and a routing network $f^{\textsc{routing}}(\cdot)$ that outputs the routing probability $R \in \mathcal{R}^{E}$ taking the hidden state as input, where $E$ is the number of experts.
+Then, based on the routing probability, only the top-$1$ expert will be activated.

 Different from the vanilla version, the routing network in \CMOE-LLM takes the visual tokens $\tilde{I}$, the textual instruction tokens $T$, and the hidden state $x$ as the input to compute the routing probability $R = \text{softmax}(f^{\textsc{routing}}(\tilde{I}, T, x)) \in \mathcal{R}^{E}$, which facilitates better switching between the experts.
 Moreover, \CMOE-LLM also employs a general expert $f_{\textsc{gen}}^E(\cdot)$ to capture the general knowledge and improve the overall robustness of the model.